sfast/zeronode/README.md

 ### Why you need ZeroNode ?
 Application backends are becaming complex these days and there are lots of moving parts talking to each other through network.
 There is a great difference between sending a few bytes from A to B, and doing messaging in reliable way. :heavy_exclamation_mark::heavy_exclamation_mark::heavy_exclamation_mark:
-- How to handle dynamic components :question: (i.e., pieces that come and/or go away temporarily, scaling a microservice instances )
+- :pray: How to handle dynamic components ? (i.e., pieces that come and/or go away temporarily, scaling a microservice instances )
-- How to handle messages that we can't deliver immediately :question: (e.g waiting for a component to come back online)
+- :pray: How to handle messages that we can't deliver immediately ? (e.g waiting for a component to come back online)
-- How to route messages in complex microservice architechture :question: (i.e. one to one, one to many, custom grouping messaging)
+- :pray: How to route messages in complex microservice architechture ? (i.e. one to one, one to many, custom grouping messaging)
-- How we handle network errors :question: (i.e., reconnecting of various pieces)
+- :pray: How we handle network errors ? (i.e., reconnecting of various pieces)

 We created Zeronode on top of <a href="http://zeromq.org" target="_blank">zeromq</a> as to address <a href="http://zguide.zeromq.org/page:all#Why-We-Needed-ZeroMQ" target="_blank">these</a>
 and some more common problems that developers will face once building solid systems.